darkeclipz/huffman/README.md

 # Huffman Encoder & Decoder

-A command-line utility for compressing and decompressing ASCII text files using Huffman coding.
+A command-line utility for compressing and decompressing text files using Huffman coding.
 This tool encodes `.txt` files into a custom binary `.zhf` format and can decode them back with full accuracy.

 ## Features

 - Huffman encoding and decoding
 - Command-line interface
 - Custom binary file format with versioning
-- ASCII-only input validation
 - Unit test support
 - Ready for streaming input/output with large files